sunasunasun/chattyApp/README.md

-Stack:

-Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate) WebSockets using Node package ws on the server-side, and native WebSocket on client side ReactJS

 # Chatty-App!!

 Chatty allow users to communicate with each other without having to register accounts.
 It uses React, a popular front-end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel.